ok-robot/ok-robot/README.md

 ```

 ## Anygrasp Setup
-Please refer licence [readme](/anygrasp/license_registration/README.md) for more details on how to get the anygrasp license.
-Once this process is done you will receive the license and checkpoint.tar through email.
+Please refer licence [readme](/anygrasp/license_registration/README.md) for detailed information on how to get the anygrasp license.
+After completing the necessary steps you will receive the license and checkpoint.tar through email.

+Once you receive these files
-Place the license folder in anygrasp/src and checkpoint.tar in anygrasp/src/checkpoints/
+* Received license folder should be renamed to `license` and place in anygrasp/src/ directory.
+* Move the checkpoint.tar into the anygrasp/src/checkpoints/ directory.

 ## Installation Verification
 Load Voxel Map.
 This is should create a sample.pt file in `/navigation/voxel-map/` folder